FAMILY RESOURCE NEWSLETTER

 SNAP Food Assistance What is SNAP Food Assistance?
 SNAP, The Supplemental Nutrition Assistance Program (formerly known as food stamps), gives individuals and families money to buy food at grocery stores, convenience stores, and certain farmers’ markets.
 You have the right to apply for SNAP anytime you need help.
-If you have lost hours or your job due to COVID-19, if you were laid off or lost income and need help putting food on the table, SNAP food Assistance is there to help you.
+If you have lost hours or your job or were laid off or lost income and need help putting food on the table, SNAP food Assistance is there to help you.
 To visit the SNAP website to learn if your family is eligible and how to apply click on the link above.

 Resources for families with young children